RAF Membury

-Opened in 1942, it was used by both the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
-During the war it was used by several combat units with varying missions.
-It was also a major supply and maintenance depot.
-After the war, it was a private airport until the construction of the M4 motorway in the 1960s when it was closed.
+The base was used by both the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
+During World War II it was used by several combat units with varying missions.

-Today the remains of the airfield are located on private property with the former technical site now being an industrial estate (Membury Business Park).
+The airfield continued in use, but in the late 1960s, the M4 motorway was built (opening in 1971) and it ran straight through the airfield, including through the middle of the main runway.
+The Membury services were built on the site, in a triangle between the former two largest runways.
+A smaller airfield continues to operate on the southern half of the site, and the former technical site is now the Membury Business Park industrial estate.

 History

+Construction

+Construction was authorised for the site in May 1941, and was originally intended to be a training airfield for 91 Group, a training group of RAF Bomber Command.

+During construction, the East side of the earthworks of the Iron Age hillfort at Membury Camp were destroyed, including flanking diagonal outworks.

+Construction was nearing completion in August 1942, and RAF technical staff arrived on site to install equipment, only to be withdrawn within days as the base was to be handed over the United States Army Air Force (USAAF).

 USAAF use

-Membury was known as USAAF Station AAF-466 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
+On 21 August 1942, headquarters personnel from the Eighth Air Force arrived at Membury, and it was designated as USAAF Station AAF-466.
 Its USAAF Station Code was "ME".

 3rd Photographic and 67th Observation/Reconnaissance Groups

 Meanwhile, the Eighth Air Force VIII Ground Air Support Command, the forebear of the reborn Ninth Air Force had designated Membury for use by its reconnaissance units.
 These were the men of the 3rd Photographic and the 67th Observation Groups, who arrived at Membury on 7 and 8 September 1942.

 The 3rd consisted of the 5th, 12th, 13th, 14th, 15th and 23d squadrons, however the group's air echelons were still in the United States at Colorado Springs AAF, Colorado.
 Whilst at RAF Membury, the group was reassigned to the Twelfth Air Force and moved to RAF Steeple Morden in Cambridgeshire during October prior to its movement to North Africa.

-The 67th Observation Group arrived at Membury from Esler AAF Louisiana and consisted of the following operational squadrons:
+The 67th Observation Group arrived at Membury from Esler AAF Louisiana, flying Spitfire V aircraft, and consisted of the following operational squadrons: